nginxinc/nginx-loadbalancer-kubernetes/docs/tcp/tcp-installation-guide.md

 ## Installation Steps

 1. Install NGINX Ingress Controller in your Cluster
-2. Install NGINX Cafe Demo Application
+2. Install NGINX Cafe Demo Application in your Cluster
-3. Install NGINX Plus on the Loadbalancing Server
+3. Install NGINX Plus on the Loadbalancer Server(s)
+4. Configure NGINX Plus for TCP Load Balancing
-4. Install NKL - NGINX Kubernetes LB Controller in your Cluster
+5. Install NKL NGINX Kubernetes LB Controller in your Cluster
+6. Install NKL LoadBalancer or NodePort Service manifest
-5. Test out NKL
+7. Test out NKL
-6. Optional - Monitor traffic with Prometheus / Grafana

 <br/>

 ### Pre-Requisites

 - Working kubernetes cluster, with admin privleges
-- Running nginx-ingress controller, either OSS or Plus.
+- Running `nginx-ingress controller`, either OSS or Plus.
 This install guide followed the instructions for deploying an NGINX Ingress Controller here:  https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/
 - Demo application, this install guide uses the NGINX Cafe example, found here:  https://github.com/nginxinc/kubernetes-ingress/tree/main/examples/ingress-resources/complete-example
-- A bare metal Linux server or VM for the external LB Server, connected to a network external to the cluster.
+- A bare metal Linux server or VM for the external NGINX LB Server, connected to a network external to the cluster.
 Two of these will be required if High Availability is needed, as shown here.
 - NGINX Plus software loaded on the LB Server(s).
 This install guide follows the instructions for installing NGINX Plus on Centos 7, located here: https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-plus/
-- The NGINX Kubernetes Loadbalancer (NKL) Controller, new software for this Solution.
+- The NGINX Kubernetes Loadbalancer (NKL) Controller, new software from NGINX for this Solution.

 <br/>